 An in-name-only remake of the post-”Halloween” slasher pic that solidified Jamie Lee Curtis’ status as scream queen of the polyester era, “Prom Night” is a surprisingly effective teen-skewing thriller that soft-pedals graphic violence (in marked contrast to the R-rated 1980 original) while generating a fair degree of suspense.
-Well cast and solidly crafted, latest genre product from Screen Gems could strike B.O. paydirt if, as seems likely, it clicks with a target aud of teens and early twentysomethings -- including, of course, couples preparing for their own senior-year celebrations.
+Well cast and solidly crafted, latest genre product from Screen Gems struck B.O. paydirt, taking in $22.7 million in its opening weekend as it clicked with teens — including couples preparing for their own senior-year celebrations — and early twentysomethings.

 Helmer Nelson McCormick, a vet TV director making his feature debut, and scripter J.S.
 Cardone establish the overall tone of skittish dread early on, with a flashback prologue that recalls terrible events of three years earlier.

 High schooler Donna Keppel (Brittany Snow) returns home from a night out with friends to find her family has been slain by Richard Fenton (Johnathon Schaech), a twisted teacher who’s insanely obsessed with her.
 Donna manages to escape unharmed, and dedicated Det.
 Winn (Idris Elba) promises her the murderous psycho won’t ever have a chance to menace her again (yeah, right).